Statement on Falcon Content Update for Windows Hosts

 - Detach the working system disk quantity from the impacted digital server

-- Create a snapshot or backup of the disk quantity earlier than continuing additional as a precaution towards unintended adjustments
+- Create a snapshot or backup of the disk quantity earlier than continuing additional as a precaution towards unintended modifications

 - Navigate to the %WINDIRpercentSystem32driversCrowdStrike listing